cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

     ...
 ```

 And that's about it. `depinject` and the rest take care of initialization and runtime.
+The _side-effects_ comments refer to the `init()` function of Go packages.

 ## Run your checkers chain